barryclark/jekyll-now/_posts/2020-9-1-Plistbuddy-Guide.md

 layout: post
 title: PlistBuddy Guide
 ---
+In the blog, learn a little bit about the macOS command line tool PlistBuddy, how to use it, and some examples to get you started.
+The associated git repo can be found [here](https://github.com/captam3rica/plistbuddy-guide).

 With the `defaults` command showing some weird behaviors, I wanted to learn another command-line tool that I could work into my workflows.

 I put this doc together because I was finding it difficult to locate anything out on the Internet related to `PlistBuddy` that was easy to following or understand.